2020 Board of Directors

 Desmond Johnson, AIA

-Desmond Johnson is a registered architect currently practicing in the Atlanta regional office of Moody Nolan.
+Desmond Johnson is a registered architect currently practicing at NELSON Worldwide.
 He is a 2013 alum of Florida A&M University, where he received his B.S. in Architectural Studies; and a 2015 alum of the Georgia Institute of Technology, where he received his Master of Architecture degree.
 Desmond has a broad range of experience in both the public and private sectors, where he has successfully contributed to mixed-use, multi-family, office, hospitality, retail, institution, and urban design projects of varying scales.
 In addition to serving as the local Emerging Professionals and Membership Director, he is on the planning committee for the Young Architects Forum.